PierreGrognet/ChIPseq_Workshop/QuBit.md

 # QuBit Dosage

 The QuBit fluoromoters can detect and measure fluorescent dyes that are specific to either protein, RNA, single-stranded DNA or double-stranded DNA.
-For this practical, we will only use the **QuBit dsDNA DNA High Sensitivity (HS) kit** that is highlt selective for double-stranded DNA.
+For this practical, we will only use the **QuBit dsDNA DNA High Sensitivity (HS) kit** that is highly selective for double-stranded DNA.

 ## Range of detection